As an Amazon Associate, I earn from qualifying purchases.

 This trick works so well because you don’t need to find space for multiple trays of berries in your freezer.
 And, you don’t have to wait for a single layer of berries to freeze before you can start your next batch.

 Allow the strawberries to freeze through (about 3 hours, but if you’re like me, you’ll forget about them and leave them overnight…) and then transfer them to freezer-proof storage containers.
-See list below for great storage options!
+See the list below for great storage options!

 Place a straw in the corner of a freezer bag and close the bag as tightly as possible.
 Suck the air out through the straw 1-2 times and quickly remove the straw and seal the bag.
 It will take you a few times to get the hang of it, but it’s solid gold once you master this FREE technique.